Buruku

+Population

-It has an area of 1,246 km2 and a population of 203,721 at the 2006 census.
+It covers an area of 1,246 km² and has a population of 203,721 according to the 2006 census.

-Buruku LGA has the following districts (wards) with their projected population as at December, 2017:
+Buruku LGA consists of the following districts (wards) with their projected population as of December 2017:

-Over 80% of adults in this rural population is engaged in food crop production but each household also holds some livestock and citrus farm.
-The crop farmers produce yams, cassava, soyabeans, rice, groundnuts, sesame seed (beniseed), beans, guinea corn, millet, bambara nuts, ginger, sugar cane and maize.
+Over 80% of adults in this rural population are engaged in food crop production but each household also holds some livestock and citrus farm.
+The crop farmers produce yams, cassava, soyabeans, rice, groundnuts, sesame seed (beniseed), beans, guinea corn, millet, bambara nuts, ginger, sugar cane, and maize.
 Buruku is a riverine local government area with large areas of Katsina-Ala River Basin where sugar cane is planted in commercial quantity.

 Rice is also produced in commercial quantities along the River Katsina-Ala basin and its streams/tributaries.
 Popular local markets in Buruku LGA are Ityowanye, Adi, Abwa, Buruku, Adogo, Kur, Usen, Agwabi, Ortese-Mbashian, Gbanyam, Ugah, Jingir, and Dogo/Wuna.
 Buruku has a large citrus and soya beans market at Ityowanye.

 The postal code of the area is 981.

+Languages

+Languages spoken in Buruku LGA include Etulo, Tiv, Hausa, among others.

+Climate

+The temperature ranges from 63 °F to 92 °F and has a wet season marked by gloomy skies and a dry season marked by humid weather.